tanhuy998/context-js/README.md

+#### Groups's local constraint Isolation

-**Notice:** Groups are isolated and has it's own local constraints (I called it "Constraint Isolation") between Controllers no matter how whose path are identical.
+Groups's local constraint are isolated between controllers, so their local constraints are different no matter how whose path are identical.

-The following example show how group '/v1' of each Controller is isolated.
+The following example show how groups is isolated. '/v1' on each Controller.

 ```js